AyElma/library-Managment-Application/README.md

 Install Gtk+2 Library and C IDE.

-to use the c code, just change the paths in same files
+to use the c functions, just change the paths in the code
 ### Test
 For Windows OS therse is .exe to test it.